Kingmidas74/git-secret-github-action/README.md

 # Install git-secret

-This action [git-secret] into your workspace.
+This action install [git-secret](https://github.com/sobolevn/git-secret) into your workspace.

 # Usage